 Ways to communicate

-Communication is a critical component of our life; it enables us to express who we are and allows us to relate to one another.
-When we communicate, we convey messages or exchange information to share information, needs, opinions, ideas, beliefs, feelings, emotions, experiences and values.
+Communication is a critical component of our life.
+It enables us to express who we are and allows us to relate to one another.
 Communication is more than talking and listening; it involves understanding and interpreting.

 Information is conveyed in many ways: